eclipse-zenoh-flow/zenoh-flow/README.md

 $ cargo zenoh-flow build
 ```

-It will provide you the path of the descriptor for the new component, that can be used inside a flow descriptor.
+It will provide you the path of the descriptor for the new node, that can be used inside a flow descriptor.

 -----------
 ## Examples